 Enneagram 6 Subtypes

 Self-preservation: Warmth- The Family Loyalist

-If this type experiences a lack of warmth or even a threat to their personal security early on in their life, this can create a fear within them that keeps them from taking risks and making them feel the need to stay within boundaries they know well.
-They enjoy having a sense of certainty and safety, though it is hard for them to find it.
+If this type experiences a lack of warmth or even a threat to their security early on in their life, this can create a fear within them that keeps them from taking risks and making them feel the need to stay within familiar boundaries they know well.
+They enjoy having a sense of certainty and safety, though they often think it is difficult to find.

 Social: Duty- The Social Guardian

 This Enneagram subtype needs to understand their role in society or within a group.
 They need to know the rules and have clear agreements with others.
 They often feel unsure about whether or not they belong.
 They think it is their calling and burden to do their duty.
 These people are logical and rational and find safety in following the guidelines of a system.

 There are two ways this Enneagram subtype overcomes or avoids fear.
 The first is through willpower, physical strength, and bravery.
 It could also be through the power of a person’s intellect.
 The other way they handle self-doubt and fear is by using one’s perceptiveness and idealism to create beauty in their environment.
 Doing this helps the person to have a sense of stability and control.

 This Enneagram subtype has a life full of family and friends.
 They are usually talkative and amiable people.
 They enjoy sharing good conversations and ideas with others and planning projects or cooperative efforts.
 They are good at seeing opportunities when they come and know how to get what they want through planning or working with others.

 This type struggles between needing friends and projects to express social idealism and a love of life.
 They will often work towards the greater good of a group or society even though it takes sacrifice and working with others.

 They are good at seeing opportunities but don’t want to be perceived as self-interested, so they will often sacrifice their desires to be helpful to others.